 Has anyone seen the Rocket Mortgage ad that debuted during the Super Bowl (sorry, we’re making you think way back today)?
 The one where Keegan-Michael Key (of Key and Peele) translates for people?
 I have to admit, it had me chuckling, especially when he was translating the bios on the dating site.

-But did you catch the part with the couple talking to a mortgage officer (:36 if you care)?
-The couple is sitting in front of a loan officer who is explaining mortgage insurance, they look confused and then suddenly, the narrator (Michael Key) pops up to “translate”, hands them a phone, and says, ‘Press this button.’
+But did you catch the part with the couple talking to the Realtor?
+The couple is in the home and the Realtor is talking about mutliple offers and discussing the type of financing (which a Realtor would NEVER do) and the couple looks confused.
+Then, the narrator (Michael Key) pops up to “translate”, hands them a phone, and says, ‘Press this button.’

 Yeah, that is pretty upsetting to those of us in the real estate community.

 Push a Button and You Don’t Have to Think

 The messaging is subtle, but undeniable.
 Rocket is saying, ‘Don’t listen to them, listen to us.
 We have taken all of the thinking out of the process, just push here and everything will be ok.’